 Her credits as a co-founder and event producer include the Sedona Community Fair, Sedona Wine Fest, Artists for Animals, In the Living Room Music Series-(celebrating its 3rd year of weekly concerts), Fire Family Fundraiser in which she led a team of 15 people who earned $10,000.00 for three families who lost their homes from fires.

 Shondra always makes time to give back to her community and rarely says no when asked.
+As of June 8, 2018 she is now President of NAWBO (National Association of Women's Business Owners), Sedona Verde Valley Chapter.
 She has won several awards for her community service which include the prestigious Arizona Foundation "2017 Community Collaborator Award", NAWBO 2017 Community Involvement Award, Spirit of Sedona Foundation Award for "Business Benefactor of the Year 2013" with her partner Tom, the Professional Woman's Group of Northern Arizona "You Make a Difference Award", Good Morning Sedona's "Special Recognition Award" and nominated in two categories for the NAWBO's "Shining Star Award."

 Shondra has over 39+ years of experience performing on stage, in studios, in her own concerts and shows across the USA as well as behind the scenes.